 Lots of areas in Brest and its surroundings are forbidden because they are used by the French navy.
 Downtown, the Penfeld river is a military zone with a masting crane and several workshops.

-It’s a popular walk, between the german submarine base and the Sainte-Anne lighthouse, with nice views of the harbour.
+It’s a popular walk, between the German submarine base and the Portzic lighthouse, with nice views of the harbour and a boat mooring area.

 The Goulet (Narrows) is the entrance to the sheltered harbour of Brest.